Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 Before proceeding, set a password if you haven't already.
 Inside the Desktop Konsole, type: `passwd` to set it.

 ## ![warning-icon](https://i.imgur.com/ZWdfbEN.png) Warning
 Because the goal is to make the nspawn container tightly integrated with the host and to give it the greatest privileges so that it can run anything, you have the ability to destroy your SteamOS system from inside.
-You should still take care what root commands you execute inside the container and treat it as if you were using your host system.
+You should still take care when using root and treat it as if it were on the host system.
 You don't have to worry about file conflicts though because we will only share /home and mounts, so feel free to install anything.
-Just understand that if you wanted to, you could completely wipe your home with a single root command just like you could if you were on your host.
+Just understand that if you wanted to, you could completely wipe your shared directories with a single container root command.

 I'm not responsible for any damage or data loss.